stich86/lpac-libmbim-wrapper/README.md

 ## Bugs & know issues

+Delete profile doesn't seem to contact SM-DS server, so it **doesn't release** the eSIM profile.
+I'm tryting to understandy why.
 I'm not a Python expert, so it's possible that there are some bugs present.
 Feel free to file an issue and/or submit a pull request to enhance the code :)